 Looking to fund your TPD cover through superannuation?
-Read this first.
+Compare cover and apply.

 TPD Cover & Super

 - Your super fund may already be covering you by default

 - 'Own Occupation' TPD Insurance is no longer available through Superannuation.

 - There are different tax implications for TPD cover inside and outside of super

 Total and permanent disablement (TPD) insurance provides a lump sum benefit payment in the event of total and permanent disability, as defined by an inability to work either your “own occupation”, or “any occupation” depending on the policy.

 Is TPD worth considering inside a superfund?

 Life cover, income protection and TPD insurance are often held inside super because it is cost-effective to do so and they are often set up by default with an employer’s nominated superfund.
 There are also additional tax benefits that come along with a super TPD policy.

 How are premiums paid for?